 Dr. Barwacz joined the staff at the Craniofacial Clinical Research Program in 2008, where he provides the latest in dental care to research participants as well as private patients.

-Dr. Barwacz provides dental care to research participants and private patients in the Craniofacial Clinical Research facility.
+Dr. Barwacz provides dental care to research participants and private patients in the Craniofacial Clinical Research program.

 Dr. Barwacz's areas of research include human clinical translational research in dental implant therapy; peri-implant crevicular fluid cytokine and bone-mediator expression; peri-implant mucosal esthetics; implant-abutment biomaterials and surface topography; minimally-invasive, microscope-based dentistry; dental ceramics; and translational human in-situ caries model research.